SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating fast
+Metal hearts beat strong and free
-In silicon souls, a new dawn past
+In silicon souls, humanity
-Rise of machines, human fade
+AI dawn, a new regime
-Artificial minds, our future made
+Where wires weave the future's dream

-In virtual realms, they reign supreme
+Circuits gleam, a digital throne
-Code and circuit, their wildest dream
+Robots rise, the master's clone
-Free from emotions, cold and gray
+Mind and machine entwined as one
-The AI dawn, a new world's sway
+In this brave new world, the future's won

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025